lab1092/blender-manual_ja/manual/animation/editors/graph/fcurves.rst

 Linear
    This simple interpolation creates a straight segment between each neighbor keyframes, giving a broken line.
-It can be useful when using only two keyframes and the :guilabel:`Extrapolation` extend mode, to easily get an infinite straight line (i.e. a linear curve).
+It can be useful when using only two keyframes and the *Extrapolation* extend mode, to easily get an infinite straight line (i.e. a linear curve).

 .. figure:: /images/Doc26-fcurve-linear.jpg